ericallenpaul/bitbucket-for-visual-studio/Readme.md

 # Visual Studio Bitbucket Extension

-# Project is no longer maintained
+# This is a fork of the orginal project--see below for links back to it

 Bitbucket Extension is a plugin for Visual Studio integration with Bitbucket Git repositories.
 Main features: